99230041189/Autopsy/AUTOPSY.md

-# Ex.No 5 Use Autopsy to create a case and import evidence
+#Use Autopsy to create a case and import evidence
 ## Description
 Autopsy is an open-source digital forensics platform used for analyzing and extracting data from digital devices.
 Here's a step-by-step process on how to use Autopsy for a basic forensic investigation: